Learning Deep Stochastic Optimal Control Policies using Forward-Backward SDEs: Deep FBSDE Controller

-The network architecture proposed in fig. \ref{fig:FCnetwork}, is an extension of that proposed in \cite{Han8505} with additional connections that use the gradient of the value function at every time step for optimal feedback control.
-A similar architecture was introduced in \cite{han2016deep} to solve model-based \ac{RL} problems posed as finite time horizon \ac{SOC} problems.
-This was designed to predict time varying controls by parameterizing the controller at every time step by an independent \ac{FC} network as shown in fig. \ref{fig:FCsingle}.
-The networks are stacked together to form one large deep network which is then trained in an end-to-end fashion.

-In our proposed architecture, we choose to apply the optimal control (see (\ref{eqn:newfsdecontrol})) calculated using the value function gradient predicted by the network as the nominal control.
+\textbf{Network Architectures:} The network architectures illustrated in figures \ref{fig:FCnetwork} and \ref{fig:LSTMnetwork}, are extensions of the network introduced in \cite{Han8505} (refer to fig. 4 in the paper).
+The neural network architectures in figures \ref{fig:FCnetwork} and \ref{fig:LSTMnetwork} have additional connections (highlighted by boldfaced arrows) that use the predicted gradient of the value function at every time step to compute and apply an optimal feedback control.
+An architecture similar to fig. \ref{fig:FCnetwork} was introduced in \cite{han2016deep} to solve model-based \ac{RL} problems posed as finite time horizon \ac{SOC} problems.
+This consisted of a \ac{FC} network at every timestep to predict an action as a function of the current state.
+The networks were stacked together to form one large deep network which was trained in an end-to-end fashion with the goal of minimizing the accumulated cost (or maximizing accumulated reward).
+In contrast, the network architecture in fig. \ref{fig:FCnetwork} uses the explicit form of the optimal feedback control (eq. \eqref{eqn:optimalontrol} or eq. \eqref{eqn:optimalcontrolconstrained}) at every timestep calculated using the value function gradient predicted by the network.
+In addition, we use the prediction to propagate the value function according to the BSDE \eqref{eqn:newbsdecontrol} and minimize the difference between the propagated value function and the true value function at the final state.
 This, however, creates a new path for gradient backpropagation through time \cite{werbos1990backpropagation} which introduces both advantages and challenges for training the networks.
 The advantage being a direct influence of the weights on the state cost $q(\tilde{x}_t)$ leading to accelerated convergence.
 Nonetheless, this passage also leads to the vanishing gradient problem, which has been known to plague training of \acp{RNN} for long sequences (or time horizons).